Acrimoris/Simple_SAKO_Compiler/README.md

 ## More notable NOT supported features
 - User defined functions
 - Changing array's size using `STRUKTURA`
-- Reading to a multidimensional array using `CZYTAJ`
 - Redefining array elements using "=" in index (Multiple value assignment)
 - Operating on array's 0th index by not using "*"
 - `ROZDZIAL` declarations